 Common Fertility Tests

-Clomid Challenge Test (CCCT) -The CCCT is used as a measure of ovarian reserve (egg quality) and is predictive of how a woman will respond to fertility drugs.
-(FSH).
+- Clomid Challenge Test (CCCT) - Used as a measure of ovarian reserve (egg quality) and is predictive of the response to fertility drugs (FSH).

-Endometrial Biopsy- This test was once routinely used to assess the development of the endometrium (lining of the uterus) during the menstrual cycle.
-Blood tests have largely replaced the biopsy because of expense and patient discomfort.
+- Endometrial Biopsy- Once routinely used to assess the development of the endometrium (lining of the uterus).
+Blood tests have largely replaced this test.

-Hysteroscopy- Hysteroscopy is used to examine the inside of the uterus to identify abnormalities such as polyps and fibroids.
+- Hysteroscopy- Used to examine the inside of the uterus to identify polyps and fibroids.

-Saline Sonogram- A 3D (three dimensional) ultrasound vaginal probe is inserted into the vagina and to identify polyps and fibroids.
+- Saline Sonogram- A three dimensional ultrasound of the uterus used to identify polyps and fibroids.